 - a time you solved a problem or rose to a challenge

-- a time you were a leader
+- a time you were a leader or a team player

 prepare a catalogue of stories

 If this sounds like a lot of work, you’re right!
-It’s going to take some time to get your thoughts together and select the best examples to keep in your repertoire, but we promise it will be worth it.
-When you’re on the receiving end of one of these questions during your next interview, you’ll sail right through it like a pro.
-Try to prepare at least 2 examples for each of the categories listed above.
-That way, you’ll have options, depending on what you think the interviewer is looking for.
+It will take some time to get your thoughts together.
+Select the best examples to keep in your repertoire, but we promise it will be worth it.

 keep your answer short and to the point

-Though you want to tell a story, it should be a brief one.
-If it takes more than a minute to get your point across, you risk losing your interviewer’s interest.
-Avoid rambling and going off on tangents.
-Stick to telling a story that gets right to the point and addresses the question directly.
 If you’re not someone who excels at telling stories, no worries!
 Storytelling is a skill that you can pick up with a little practice.
 The STAR method is a tried and true way to structure a simple story.
 Each section can be completed in as little as a sentence or two.
-Here’s how it works:

-Situation – Explain the background and set up.
+- situation: explain the background and setup.

-write down key points to remember
+write out key points to remember

 don’t memorize a script